duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 The pig, who had endured so much pain that little in life could scar him, found himself undone by her tears.
 Each drop that fell was like a thousand cuts, carving into his heart.

-They stood there in front of the other.
+They stood there in front of the other. \
-One cried, hopeless, and exhausted.
+One cried, hopeless, and exhausted. \
 The other stood, frozen, and clueless.

 ---

 The pig remembered one painful truth he had learned on his journey: friends come and go.
 It's sad sometimes, to realize [_"how easy it is in life to part ways with people forever"_](https://letmegooglethat.com/?q=how+easy+it+is+in+life+to+part+ways+with+people+forever).
-People, no matter how deeply they touch our lives, often drift away, just as his parents had, just as so many others had before.
+People, no matter how deeply they touch our lives, often drift away, just as his parents had, just as so many others had before. \
-And now, he saw the same truth unfolding before him once more.
+And now, he saw the same truth unfolding before him once more. \
-The pig, still scarred by the lessons of his life, believed they could fight fate.
+The pig, still scarred by the lessons of his life, believed they could fight fate. \
-He wanted to keep on fighting.
+He wanted to keep on fighting. \
 He was ready to roar against the world once more.

 But she was not.
 The princess had given everything she had.
 She had fought alongside him, carried him through his darkest days, and held on for as long as she could.
-Her brave and kind heart, which had once leapt forward to touch him, now made another hard decision.
+Her brave and kind heart, which had once leapt forward to touch him, now made another hard decision. \
 She was exhausted.
 [Lonely](https://youtu.be/NbF1vhBppKQ?si=TIVcq8uLMkD2zc9U).
-Hurt.
+Hurt. \
 And so, with tears in her eyes, the princess chose to leave.

 And so, as the threads of their lives unraveled once again, the pig stood in silence, watching as the princess walked away.
 Her figure grew smaller and smaller, until she disappeared into the distance.

 It was a moment he would carry forever, like all the [little wonders](https://youtu.be/q6wZhd8M848?si=wcmVIaEgzVBqPIh-) and fleeting hours that had already started to fade.
-And though the pig would walk forward into a new chapter of his life, he would never forget the princess who had once run toward him with a fearless smile and melted the beast inside.
+And though the pig would walk forward into a new chapter of his life, he would never forget the princess who had once run toward him with a fearless smile and melted the beast inside. \
 For love, though it can wound, always leaves a mark—and hers would stay with him, forever.

 ---

 ## Chapter 4.
-The Journey to The Unknown
+Journey to The Unknown

 And so, the princess and the pig set forth on their separate journeys into the vast unknown, seeking the pieces of themselves they had yet to find.
 Their hearts, etched with scars, carried the weight of pain—but also a quiet, fragile hope.

-They had given up the fight. \
-Not out of defeat, but out of acceptance. \
+They had given up the fight, not out of defeat, but out of acceptance. \
-Some battles are not meant to be won. \
+Some battles are not meant to be won.
 Some threads are meant to unravel.

 No one could say if fate would one day weave their paths together again, returning to them what had been lost.
 The future was as mysterious as the stars above, and the answers lay hidden in the folds of time.
 In the end, all they could do was wait—wait, and trust.
 Trust in the whispers of the wind, the pull of the stars, and the gentle tides of the universe.
 Perhaps it was naive to believe the old saying: "When two souls are destined to be together, they will always find their way back to one another."

 But belief, no matter how fragile, is often all we have to carry us forward.
 And so, beneath a lonely sky painted with endless possibilities, the princess and the pig moved onward—step by step, heart by heart.
 With every step, they carried the faint glimmer of faith, like a flickering lantern in the darkness.
-For what else, in all the world, can one do but hope?
+For what else, in all the world, can one do but to hope and to move forward?